-The Udall Foundation operates with a clear vision and mission, effective stewardship of its appropriated and offsetting collection-based funds, and full accountability to its Board of Trustees.
+The Udall Foundation operates with a clear vision and mission, effective stewardship of its funding, and full accountability to its Board of Trustees.
 The Udall Foundation maintains high standards for transparency and ethics while embodying the values of integrity, civility, consensus, public service, and nonpartisanship that were lived by Morris K. Udall and Stewart L. Udall.
-The Board extends its thanks to those who have provided support to the Udall Foundation in FY 2023 and believes the accomplishments reported here justify continued investment in its activities.
+The Board of Trustees extends its thanks to those who have provided support to the Udall Foundation over the past fiscal year and believes the accomplishments reported here justify continued investment in its activities.

-The enclosed external audit affirms that the financial reporting included in the FY 2023 PAR accurately reflects the operations of the Udall Foundation.
+The enclosed unqualified opinion from the agency's external financial auditor affirms that the financial reporting included in the PAR accurately reflects the operations of the Udall Foundation.
 The Board of Trustees continues to be fully engaged in fiduciary oversight and strengthening of the Udall Foundation's organizational structure and internal controls.